Neo-Gar/walgit/README.md

 - **Sealed private repos.** Private repositories use Seal identity-based encryption gated by an on-chain ACL.
 Only addresses on the read list can derive a decryption key — no key rotation on grant.
-- **🧠 Repository Memory (the feature we lead with).** Reasoning traces attached to commits make the repo a per-project memory cell — searchable by meaning, tamper-evident, agent-readable.
+- **🧠 Repository Memory (the feature we lead with).** A reasoning trace per work session makes the repo a per-project memory cell — searchable by meaning, Seal-encrypted, agent-readable.
   [Jump to Repository Memory ↓](#-repository-memory)

 ---